Mahi/EasyPlayer/README.md

 Quite a lot actually!

 - Resets player's gravity on death, because Source engine doesn't, although it resets all the other properties.
-- Implements `Player.from_userid(userid)` classmethod to get an instance directly from an userid.
 - Implements `Player.shift_property(prop_name, shift, duration=None)` which shifts an integer property by the provided shift.
 If a duration was passed, the shift will be reverted after that many seconds have passed.
 - Allows easy subclassing of `easyplayer.Player` without interfering with any of the mechanisms (unless you override some of the methods, obviously).
 You can even create custom effects to your subclass using the `easyplayer.Effect` class.
 See examples from the bottom of the `easyplayer/player.py` file.
 - Implements `cs_team` and `tf_team` properties which return the player's team as a string which is usable with Source.Python's filters.